Tax Management India. Com

 X X X X Extracts X X X X

-..... .16%.
+..... to 5.16%.
 Further, with the help of Shri Aditya Gupta (A-9) and Shri Phanindra Kumar (A-11), he transferred the illegally cornered shares to his Demat account by issuing forged Delivery Instructions Slips (DIS).
 He disposed off all the shares cornered in that illegal manner for a profit of about ₹ 8.63 crores.
 Para 24 on page 19 of the CBI charge sheet: That the fictitious applications put in by Shri Parag Jhaveri (A-2) were allotted with 266 shares each and in all he could corner 35,14,392 shares of IDFC out of 14.12 crore shares meant for RII, which amounts to 2.48%.
 Further, with the help of Shri Aditya Gupta (A-9) and Shri Phanindra Kumar (A-11), he transferred the illegally cornered shares to his Demat account by issuing forged Delivery Instructions Slips (DIS).
 He disposed off all the shares cornered in that illegal manner for a profit of about ₹ 15 lacs.
 Para 26 on page 20 of the CBI charge sheet: That Shri Purshottam Budhwani (A-3) submitted 5,590 applications in the names of fictitious persons in whose names demat accounts were fraudulently opened by him.
-For arranging funds for the application, he had availed loan from KCL, Hyderabad by forging .....
+For arranging funds for the application, he had availed loan from KCL, Hyderabad by forging the sig .....

 X X X X Extracts X X X X